Pilves/Forum/README.md

-Project Structure
-Backend:
-Framework: Choose a backend framework that supports SQLite (e.g., Flask, Django, Express.js)
-Database: SQLite for data management.
-Authentication: User authentication with secure password storage.
-Session Management: Use UUIDs for session management.
-API Endpoints: For user registration, login, post creation, post liking/disliking, comments, category association, and filtering.
-Frontend:
-Pages: User registration, login, forum homepage, post details, user profile.
-Interactivity: Form submission for posts/comments, like/dislike functionality, category filtering.
-Database Design:
-Entity Relationship Diagram (ERD) to define the database schema.
-Tables for users, posts, comments, categories, likes/dislikes.
-Docker:
-Dockerfile: For setting up the application's environment and dependencies.
-Container Management: Scripts for building and running the container.
-Tasks Breakdown
-Database Design:

-Design an ERD.
-Create tables for users, posts, comments, categories, and reactions.
-Define relationships (foreign keys, one-to-many, many-to-many).
-Backend Development:

-Set up the backend framework.
-Configure SQLite with the backend.
-Implement user authentication and session management.
-Develop API endpoints for all required functionalities.
-Implement password encryption for secure storage.
-Frontend Development:

-Create the user interface with HTML/CSS/JS.
-Connect the frontend with the backend through API calls.
-Ensure responsiveness and interactivity.
-Like/Dislike Functionality:

-Backend logic to handle like/dislike.
-Frontend components for users to like/dislike posts and comments.
-Post Filtering:

-Backend logic for filtering posts by categories.
-Frontend components to apply filters.
-Dockerize the Application:

-Write the Dockerfile for the application.
-Create Docker images and test the containers.
-Write documentation on how to build and run the containers.
-Bonus Functionality (Optional):

-Search feature implementation.
-File upload feature for users.
-User profile page with editable information.
-Testing:

-Write unit and integration tests for the backend.
-Conduct front-end testing, including forms and interactivity.
-Test the Docker deployment process.
-Documentation:

-Write a README.md detailing the project setup and usage.
-Comment code appropriately for maintainability.
-Version Control:

-Initialize a Git repository.
-Commit changes with clear, descriptive messages.
-Execution Plan
-Sprint 0: Project setup, including initializing the repository and Docker environment.
-Sprint 1: Database design and backend setup.
-Sprint 2: Implement authentication, session management, and core functionalities.
-Sprint 3: Frontend development and connection to the backend.
-Sprint 4: Like/dislike functionality and post filtering.
-Sprint 5: Docker containerization and deployment.
-Sprint 6: Implement bonus features if time allows and final testing.
-Sprint 7: Documentation and final touches.
-Project Management
-Use an agile methodology, with regular stand-ups to discuss progress and obstacles.
-Track tasks using a project management tool (e.g., JIRA, Trello).
-Maintain a backlog of tasks and prioritize them for each sprint.
-Next Steps
-If this project structure and task breakdown align with your vision for the "Literary Lions" forum, the next step would be to start on the database design or backend setup, depending on your preference.
-Let me know which part you would like to begin with, or if there are any specific tasks you'd like to focus on first.
+# Literary Lions Forum Application

+## Overview
+This project aims to develop a comprehensive forum application titled "Literary Lions".
+The application is divided into various components, including backend, frontend, database design, Docker configuration, and additional functionalities.

+## Project Structure

+### Backend
+- **Framework**: Choose a backend framework that supports SQLite (e.g., Flask, Django, Express.js).
+- **Database**: SQLite is used for efficient data management.
+- **Authentication**: Includes user authentication with secure password storage.
+- **Session Management**: Utilizes UUIDs for robust session management.
+- **API Endpoints**: Handles user registration, login, post creation, post liking/disliking, comments, category association, and filtering.

+### Frontend
+- **Pages**: Includes pages for user registration, login, forum homepage, post details, and user profile.
+- **Interactivity**: Supports form submission for posts/comments, like/dislike functionality, and category filtering.

+### Database Design
+- **ERD**: Entity Relationship Diagram to define the database schema.
+- **Tables**: Designed for users, posts, comments, categories, likes/dislikes.

+### Docker
+- **Dockerfile**: For setting up the application's environment and dependencies.
+- **Container Management**: Includes scripts for building and running the container.

+## Tasks Breakdown

+### Database Design
+- Design an ERD.
+- Create tables for users, posts, comments, categories, and reactions.
+- Define relationships (foreign keys, one-to-many, many-to-many).

+### Backend Development
+- Set up the backend framework.
+- Configure SQLite with the backend.
+- Implement user authentication and session management.
+- Develop API endpoints for all required functionalities.
+- Implement password encryption for secure storage.

+### Frontend Development
+- Create the user interface with HTML/CSS/JS.
+- Connect the frontend with the backend through API calls.
+- Ensure responsiveness and interactivity.

+### Additional Features
+- **Like/Dislike Functionality**: Backend and frontend components for post and comment interactions.
+- **Post Filtering**: Backend logic and frontend components for filtering posts by categories.
+- **Dockerization**: Write the Dockerfile and manage Docker containers.
+- **Bonus Functionality** (Optional): Search feature, file upload for users, editable user profile page.

+## Testing
+- Backend unit and integration tests.
+- Frontend testing, including forms and interactivity.
+- Docker deployment testing.

+## Documentation
+- Detailed `README.md` for project setup and usage.
+- Code comments for maintenance and clarity.

+## Version Control
+- Initialize a Git repository.
+- Regular commits with clear, descriptive messages.

+## Execution Plan
+- **Sprint 0**: Project setup.
+- **Sprint 1**: Database design and backend setup.
+- **Sprint 2 to 5**: Core development and Docker deployment.
+- **Sprint 6**: Implement optional features and final testing.
+- **Sprint 7**: Final documentation and project wrap-up.

+## Project Management
+- **Methodology**: Agile methodology with regular stand-ups.
+- **Tools**: Use tools like JIRA or Trello for task tracking.
+- **Prioritization**: Maintain and prioritize a backlog of tasks for each sprint.

+## Next Steps
+If this structure aligns with your vision for the project, the next step would be to commence with the database design or backend setup based on your preference.
+Please indicate which task you'd like to start with or if there are specific areas you wish to focus on first.